 During his visit, Prince Harry was intrigued by the Tharu culture and he went on to encourage the Tharu community to protect their valuable culture.

 Women and men donning Tharu cultural attire entertain the visitors with their traditional dance in traditional folk songs.
 They usually perform their cultural dance such as Chhokra naach, Laathi naach, Sakhiya naach, and Jhumra naach during special festivals.

 Apart from the abundance of nature here, Bardia has many more attractions that visitors can explore such as the elephant breeding center, crocodile breeding center, Tharu cultural museum, river rafting, etc.

-The best time to visit Bardia national park is from mid-September till mid-December and then from February to May.
-Similarly, Bird watching is best suitable during February/ March when several migratory birds shift to Bardia national park.
+The best time to visit Bardia National Park is from mid-September to mid-December and then from February to May.
+Similarly, Bird watching is best suitable during February/ March when several migratory birds shift to Bardia National Park.

 Expect to witness birds like Bengal florican, bar-headed geese, white-rumped vulture, peafowl, sarus crane, Lesser florican, golden-headed cisticola, Grey-crowned Prinia, jungle Prinia, pale-footed bush warbler, aberrant bush warbler, etc.

 Similarly, rhinos, tigers, elephants, deer, and other endangered animals are major attractions here.

 Visiting Bardia National Park is not recommended during winter as the temperature drops drastically, and the snowfall will make the journey difficult.
 Similarly, during monsoon, the rainfall makes the trails muddy and slippery making it difficult to walk and encounter animals in natural surroundings.